Point Borrowing Guide: Using Future DVC Points Today

 Borrowing Limits and Rules

-DVC allows borrowing up to your full upcoming year's allocation, though practical considerations typically suggest more conservative borrowing.
-You can only borrow from the immediately following use year, not multiple years ahead.
+You can borrow up to your entire next year's allocation, though we'd suggest more conservative borrowing for most situations.
+You can only borrow from the immediately following use year, not from years further out.

 When Borrowing Makes Sense